-5.9 Adjusting the Thermocouple Wire Length
+5.9 Adjusting Heater and Thermocouple Wire Length

-In some cases, the length of a thermocouple wire may be too long or too short depending on the size of the hot runner.
+In some cases, the length of a heater or thermocouple wire may be too long or too short depending on the size of the hot runner.
 The following are recommendations for adjusting the wire length:

-1. Long Thermocouple Wires
+Long Heater and Thermocouple Wires

-For small hot runners where the lead length is greater than required, wrap the wires around the heater body to reduce slack and make sure the wires fit properly in the wire channel.
+For small hot runners where the mineral insulated lead length is greater than required, wrap the wires around the heater body to reduce slack and make sure the wires fit properly in the wire channel.